 This iconic tower was originally designed by Gustave Eiffel in 1889.
 Now the most visited paid monument in the world, the tower receives over 7 million visitors a year – and you can understand why!
 If you’re feeling energetic, we recommend saving a few euros (and an hour or two in line) and taking the stairs.
 Want to live la vie en rose?
-Learn to speak French like the locals before you head to the city of lights.
+Learn to speak French before you head to the city of lights.

 9. The Sphinx and Pyramids, Giza complex, Egypt

 The last remaining of the Seven Wonders of the Ancient World, the Great Pyramid of Giza should be on all travelers’ bucket lists.
 However it’s not the only thing worth seeing in the area!
 The Giza complex is also home to two smaller pyramid complexes, as well as three ‘queen’ pyramids, and the infamous Sphinx statue – one of the oldest and largest statues in the world!
 The official language in Egypt is Arabic, so why not learn the basics before you go?

 Now for somewhere a little less familiar...
 Is this hot spring on your bucket list?
 The Grand Prismatic Hot Spring in Yellowstone National Park is the largest in the United States, and the third largest in the world!
 It’s known for the spectacular rainbow of colors caused by microbial mats living near the shores.

 Photo by Ashley Knedler